Bachelor of Applied Science (Geology)

 - Spearheaded the development and reform of the petroleum sector with the creation of the National Petroleum Authority (NPA), the National Oil Company & an Institute of Petroleum & Geology.

-- Forged a strong "After Oil" policy, encouraging his Government and people to sell oil as only an engine of growth, and to also invest in the non-oil sector.
+- Forged a strong "After Oil" policy, encouraging his Government and people to see oil as only an engine of growth, and to also invest in the non-oil sector.

 - Fostered the profession of Geology in TL by providing opportunities for young people to study geology and provide their own insights to resource management (currently more than 160 students are on scholarship, studying geology and related fields).